cvat-ai/cvat/cvat/apps/auto_annotation/README.md

 ### Description

-This application will be enabled automatically if OpenVINO component was installed and allows to use custom detection models for preannotation.
+This application will be enabled automatically if OpenVINO component is installed.
+It allows to use custom detection models for preannotation.
 Supported frameworks:
-* DLDT form OpenVINO toolkit
+* DLDT from OpenVINO toolkit

-Application uses OpenCV dnn module with DLDT backed for inference.
+Application uses OpenCV dnn module with DLDT backend for inference.

 ### Usage
 To annotate task with custom model you need prepare 4 files:
 1. **Model config** - a text file that contains network configuration.
-It could be a file with the following extension:
+The following file extension is expected:
    * *.xml (DLDT)
 1. **Model weights** - a binary file that contains trained weights.
 The following file extension is expected:
    * *.bin (DLDT)